-In this influences infographic we have one of the most determining bands of the nineties: Nirvana.
-A brief summary of the artists related to these grunge heroes:
+This is an influences infographic about one of the most important and famous bands of the nineties: Nirvana.
+Check out below a brief summary of these grunge heroes inspirations, back and forth:

-The other pioneering alternative band from that era is The Pixies.
+Another pioneering alternative band from that era is The Pixies.
 Kurt Cobain admitted that when he wrote Smells Like Teen Spirit he was trying to steal from them.
-As an additional fact, producer Steve Albini, responsible for recording Surfer Rosa from The Pixies (and album Cobain really liked) in 1988, was recruited by Nirvana for In Utero.
+As an additional fact, producer Steve Albini, responsible for recording Surfer Rosa from The Pixies (an album Cobain really liked) in 1988, was recruited by Nirvana to record In Utero (1993).

-Specifically, the idea of Albini producing Nirvana’s third album came from P. J. Harvey´s Rid of Me (1993).
-The producer sent the record to Kurt as a “how could they sound” proposal.
-With that raw drum sound, the “roomy” vibe of Surfer Rosa and Polly Jean’s album forged the aesthetic imprint of that latest Nirvana studio album.
+Specifically, the idea of Albini producing Nirvana’s third album came from P. J. Harvey’s Rid of Me (1993).
+Albini sent the record to Kurt as a “how could they sound” proposal.
+With its raw drum sound, the “roomy” vibe of Pixies’ Surfer Rosa and Polly Jean’s Rid of Me, forged the aesthetic imprint of that latest Nirvana studio album.

 We could go on for hours, but here I will refer to two mentioned artists that Kurt Cobain listed on his favorite albums, as published by Kerrang: